 Winchester

 § This page gives an overview of the Winchester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Winchester, set in the Itchen Valley, is a historic cathedral city surrounded by countryside.
 Winchester Cathedral, one of Europe’s largest Gothic cathedrals, dominates the city, while medieval streets, the Great Hall with King Arthur’s Round Table, and riverside walks highlight its heritage.
 The South Downs National Park surrounds much of the district, with rolling hills, chalk streams, and picturesque villages.
 The blend of historic city, river landscapes, and scenic countryside defines Winchester’s geography.

-The administrative boundary of Winchester can be viewed on OpenStreetMap: District Boundary of Winchester.
+The administrative boundary of Winchester can also be viewed on OpenStreetMap: District Boundary of Winchester.

 Key Facts about Winchester